Miao Huaxu

-Miao Huaxu (苗华旭; born 4 July 2000) is a Chinese footballer currently playing as a midfielder for Hunan Billows.
+Miao Huaxu (苗华旭; born 4 July 2000) is a Chinese footballer who plays as a midfielder.

 Club career

 Miao spent most of his youth career in Spain, including a spell with Atlético Madrid between 2016 and 2018.
 He spent time with CD Serranos' B team, scoring four goals in nineteen appearances.

 He returned to China with the Qingdao Red Lions in 2021.